 The dark web has opened up the opportunity for those that want to hack into systems.
 No longer do people have to have sophisticated skills to break into systems.
 They can buy the tools through a marketplace, or hire a hacker.
 Their identity can be anonymized in the deep web.
 They can pay through digital currency.
 Simply put, their transactions can’t be tracked.
 Just as you can purchase goods instantly on your favorite shopping sites today, hackers can anonymously shop in marketplaces for the tools and resources to break into your systems.
 Their transactions can’t be tracked and their damage can be significant and widespread.

 To complicate matters, and increase the likelihood of a successful attack, there are now many more opportunities to break into systems.
-With the growth of wireless and mobile devices, wearable, and the internet of things there are even more access points.
+With the growth of mobile devices, wearables, and the internet of things there are even more access points.
 Distracted users open phishing emails.
 Wireless traffic gets exposed.
 More devices are deployed with fewer security protections.

-And this market – with the easier access through the dark web marketplaces, and the increased exposure through internet connected devices – grows because its lucrative.
+And this market - with the easier access through the dark web marketplaces, and the increased exposure through internet-connected devices - grows because it's lucrative.
 Hacking can be monetized.
-And with money - criminals follow.
-A 2017 Carbon Black report, ‘Beyond the Hype’ shared research showing the major targets of cyber attacks.
+And with money, criminals follow.

-Hacking hasn’t always been about money – historically hackers broke into systems because they could – many because it gives them a thrill – simple entertainment.
-Then there are those that believe they should – to show security gaps and to alert others that our data is not safe.
-These are your technical guys.
-But now that the potential for monetary gain is increasing, and the access to systems is exploding – the opportunity is ripe for the criminal element to attack.
-There are now well organized groups from around the world that break into systems for financial gain or to further a political agenda leveraging the dark web to communicate and coordinate – and attack your systems and steal your data.
+Hacking hasn't always been about money - historically hackers broke into systems because they could - many because it gives them a thrill.
+Then there are those who believe they should - to show security gaps and to alert others that their data is not safe.
+But now that the potential for monetary gain is increasing, and the access to systems is exploding, the opportunity is ripe for malicious actors to attack.
+There are well-organized groups from around the world that break into systems for financial gain or to further a political agenda.
+They leverage the dark web to communicate and coordinate - and attack your systems and steal your data.

 Source: Carbon Black "Beyond the Hype" research report 2017